US backs rare flower habitat amid Nevada lithium mine fight

 Conservationists have argued for a buffer three times larger, while Ioneer suggested less than a tenth of the size proposed by the agency would be sufficient.

-The company has said its project has a conservation strategy that includes transplanting some flowers and growing new ones with seeds it gathered as part of a propagation experiment in greenhouses at the University of Nevada, Reno.
+The company has said its project will come has a conservation strategy which includes transplanting some flowers and growing new ones with seeds it gathered as part of a propagation experiment in greenhouses at the University of Nevada, Reno.

 Conservationists said the proposed designation reaffirms their contention that won’t work, or at least pass legal muster.